Document Layout Analysis

-Over the years XRCE has been investigating challenges related to the automation of document processes, including document understanding, data migration to XML, schema management, and process modeling.
+Over the years XRCE has been investigating challenges related to the automation of document processes, including understanding the document structure, data migration to XML, schema management, and process modeling.
 This includes research on analyzing and understanding document collections based on the documents' layout and structural organization.

 Those methods can be thought of as going beyond what OCR systems do at the character and word level to reconstruct higher level structures, and extracted business information.